microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         ..  note::
             This does not mean that the user doesn't have rights to edit the file.
 Hosts should use the :term:`UserCanWrite` property for that purpose.

+    CobaltCapabilities
+        A **array** of strings that contains the Cobalt capabilities supported by the host.

+        Possible Values:

+        DownloadStreaming
+            This type of CobaltCapabilities indicates the host supports cobalt streaming for download at the moment it handles the request.

 Workflow properties